ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

   <li>A tutorial on calling variants on reads mapped to a pangenome graph</li>
 </ol>

-All modules in the pipeline use a custom `nigms-pangenomics` Jupyter kernel, which can be installed following the instructions in the [Before Starting](#before-starting) section.
+All submodules in the pipeline use a custom `nigms-pangenomics` Jupyter kernel, which can be installed following the instructions in the [Before Starting](#before-starting) section.

 ## **Data**

+This module uses the following data:

+* 3 genome assemblies acquired from the [Yeast Population Reference Panel (YPRP)](https://yjx1217.github.io/Yeast_PacBio_2016/welcome/)
+  * S288C (reference)
+  * SK1
+  * Y12
+* Illumina paired-end reads acquired from NCBI
+  * SK1
+* Gene sequences acquired from Saccharomyces Genome Database
+  * CUP1-1
+  * YHR053C

 ## **Funding**